UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

 Cypher
 ------

 Neo4j uses a query language called Cypher.
-It plays the same role as SQL for RDMSs -- and the official driver uses it to "talk" to the database.
+It plays the same role as SQL for RDBMSs -- and the official driver uses it to "talk" to the database.

 https://neo4j.com/developer/cypher-query-language/